BroskiKr/phyton-learning/README.md

 Once the server starts successfully, you can access the API endpoints from your browser or API testing tools like Postman or curl.

+You can also access Swagger for service here http://127.0.0.1:8000/docs

 # Migrations:
 Database migrations are managed using Alembic.
 Migrations are stored in the migrations directory.
 You can generate and apply migrations using the following Alembic commands: